 You’ve had agent representation for almost a year now.
 Have any perspectives on the agent relationship changed for you?
 What’s been the most rewarding and the most challenging aspects of being represented?

 Not quite a year but close enough.
 I think being represented was one of the most important things that happened to me.
 Almost as huge as getting a book deal.
-I don’t think there’s ever being anything challenging about being represented.
+I don’t think there’s ever been anything challenging about being represented.
 Adria made me feel at home right away.
 And that is what you really want, someone who makes you feel comfortable.

 I could tell from our first phone call what she was about professionally and I am glad I didn’t have to look any further.
 It’s pretty safe to say I am very lucky to have her as my agent.